 13 Tips for Managing Diabetes

 Type 2 diabetes is a long-term (chronic) condition, but you can still lead a healthy and active lifestyle with the right steps – like making regular visits to your healthcare provider and creating daily routines.
-Below are some of the recommended exams and tests as well as everyday behaviors that can help keep you healthy and your diabetes under control.
+Below are some of the recommended exams and tests as well as everyday behaviors that can help keep you healthy and manage your diabetes.

 Daily